awsdocs/amazon-ec2-user-guide/doc_source/ec2-mac-instances.md

 ## Launch a Mac instance using the console<a name="mac-instance-launch"></a>

 You can launch a Mac instance using the AWS Management Console as described in the following procedure\.
-Mac instances require a [Dedicated Host](dedicated-hosts-overview.md)\.
+EC2 Mac instances require a [Dedicated Host](dedicated-hosts-overview.md)\.
+There are two families of EC2 Mac instances:

+    mac1, based on the 2018 Mac mini and powered by the Intel Core i7 processor   mac2, based on the 2020 Mac mini and powered by the Apple Silicon M1 processor

-**To launch a Mac instance onto a Dedicated Host**
+The procedure to launch either family is the same\.
+To launch a Mac instance onto a Dedicated Host:

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.